tysongibby/IdentityNetCore_Tutorial/README.md

 Key concepts:
 - Identity – unique set of characteristics that can be used to identify a user as themselves and no one else.
-- Role – a function a user has in a given context
+- Role – a function a user has in a given application
 - Claim – assertion of a user’s permission to perform certain tasks based on their role

 Authentication types: